 No, you can choose to do your prescreening before you attend the evening session for example.
-However keep in mind that our waitlist for IVF treatment is usually 1-2 months.
-Once you are sure you want to proceed with IVF you should register on the waitlist and for the evening session as soon as you can, so you can move forward with your treatment
+Once you are sure you want to proceed with IVF you should register on the wait-list and for the evening session as soon as you can, so you can move forward with your treatment

 Do I need to check if my results have been received by the clinic?

 Not usually.
 If you know that you have completed the tests within the last year then there is no need to check if they are on your chart.
 The RFP clinic can now access most test results in Alberta electronically on-line through Alberta Health.
 If you are from out of province it would be wise to check if all results are on your chart 2-3 weeks after you and your partner have completed them all.